NeuroTechX/ntx_slack_archive/devices.md

  >I am sure many people will be interested.
 Not speaking for all but I bet many student clubs would find that very useful

+8/21/2017 3:22 AM

+ **fred-simard** :

+ >aj: I'm using the ads1299eeg-fe for that purpose, but it's big.
+I would buy your stick.